pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2025-06-10-vinaigrette.markdown

 - walnuts
 - dates
 - olive oil
 Description: As someone who eats a lot of salad, you may be surprised to hear that I don't use bottled salad dressing.
-That's because these are often filled with inflammatory seed oils, tons of added sugar, preservatives you can't pronounce, and artificial food dyes.
-Instead, you can make your own balsamic that contains healthy fats from olives and walnuts, and natural sweetness from dates.
+That's because these are often filled with inflammatory seed oils, tons of <a href="/misc/hidden-sugar">added sugar</a>, preservatives you can't pronounce, and artificial food dyes.
+Instead, you can make your own balsamic that contains healthy <a href="/misc/fats">fats</a> from olives and walnuts, and natural sweetness from dates.
 You can check out any of my other <a href="/salad-dressings">salad dressings</a>!
 Instructions:
 - Add all ingredients to a blender or food processor, and blend until smooth
 - <center><img src="/assets/Food/Savory Sauces/Vinaigrette/processor.jpg" alt="" class="instruction-image"></center>
 ---
 <br>Below is a table comparing the nutrition facts of my homemade dressing to a <a href="https://www.walmart.com/ip/Ken-s-Steak-House-Balsamic-Vinaigrette-Salad-Dressings-16-fl-oz/10307556?classType=VARIANT&from=/search">standard bottle of balsamic vinaigrette</a> per serving (2 tbsp).
-As you can see, the homemade version contains less calories and unhealthy hats, more protein and fiber, and no added sugar<br>
+As you can see, the homemade version contains less <a href="/misc/calories">calories</a> and unhealthy hats, more <a href="/misc/protein">protein</a> and <a href="/misc/fiber">fiber</a>, and no <a href="/misc/hidden-sugar">added sugar</a><br>
 <table>
     <thead>
         <tr>